maplibre/maplibre/.github/PULL_REQUEST_TEMPLATE/voting_member_nomination.md

 - [ ] The nominee has shared their full name and contact e-mail with [Hubspot link].
 - [ ] At the voting deadline[^1], more voting members have approved this pull request than disapproved this pull request.

-More details on the process of nominating voting members can be found [here].
+More details on the process of nominating voting members can be found [here](https://github.com/maplibre/maplibre/blob/main/VOTING_MEMBERS.md#process).

 [^1]: Thursday, Aug 22nd, 2024 at 17:00 CEST